-If you are here, you are probably struggling to kickstart freelance writing in India.
+If you are here, you are probably struggling to kickstart your freelance writing career in India or wondering if freelance writing is a good option.

-You are tired of low paying jobs which pay you INR 0.20 – 0.30 paise per word (if they pay you at all, that is!).
+You are tired of low paying jobs that pay you INR 0.20 – 0.30 paise per word (if they pay you at all, that is!).

 In my first month of freelance writing in India, I landed a client who paid me Rs.
 15000 for a SINGLE post.